antonioSF/css/README.md

 ```

 > **Note**: Most of the times, you should follow the pattern of mobile-first using the ```min-width: ``` feature when targeting screen media types.
 At the most basic you'll target medium, large and extra-large devices.
 Favor media features based on your content and not devices.
-Don't bloat your code with the overuse of media queries.
+However, be careful not to bloat your code with the overuse of media queries.
 If you notice a lot of media queries then something must be wrong with your code.
-Go back and refactor.

 ##### References